-For a description of FF's significant accounting policies, see Note 1, Nature of Business and Organization, and Summary of Significant Accounting Policies of the Notes to Consolidated Financial Statements included elsewhere in this prospectus.
+For a description of FF's significant accounting policies, see Note 1, Nature of Business and Organization, and Summary of Significant Accounting Policies of the Notes to Consolidated Financial Statements of FF for the years ended December 31, 2021 and 2020 included elsewhere in this prospectus.
 An accounting policy is considered to be critical if it requires an accounting estimate to be made based on assumptions about matters that are highly uncertain at the time the estimate is made, and if different estimates that reasonably could have been used, or changes in the accounting estimates that are reasonably likely to occur periodically, could materially impact the Consolidated Financial Statements.
 Management believes the following critical accounting policies reflect the more significant estimates and assumptions used in the preparation of FF's Consolidated Financial Statements.